The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 The one has found a way to do something.

-That's what's gonna get reported here.
+That's what's going to get reported here.

-And let's go to ABC's World News Tonight.
+And let's go to ABC's World News tonight.

-Fill in anchored David Muir opened the broadcast.
+Phil-In anchor David Mueller opened the broadcast.

-Welcome to World News.
+Welcome to World News tonight.

 Could gas prices finally be coming down?

-Tonight is there a secret plan.
+Tonight, is there a secret plan?

 Is the president on the verge of action?